 Connecting Your Account

-It's really easy to connect you JIRA account to Flow XO - JIRA requires that you enter the URL that you access your account at (e.g. example.atlassian.net), and your username and password (we encrypt these before storing them).
-Please note that this isn't your email address, but your specific username that you'll find in the 'User Management' section of your JIRA account:
+It's really easy to connect you JIRA account to Flow XO - JIRA requires that you enter the URL that you access your account at (e.g. example.atlassian.net), and your username and API key (we encrypt these before storing them).

 How do I use the 'New Issue' trigger with JQL?